 A degree-level academic qualification that was taught in English – if you studied abroad, you’ll need to apply for confirmation through UK NARIC that your qualification is equivalent to a UK bachelor’s degree, master’s degree or PhD

-Application form for skilled worker visa
+Application forms for skilled worker visa

 The applicants from outside the UK must use the Application Form Skilled Worker Visa and applicants from inside the UK use the Form Skilled Worker.
 The same forms applicable to the EU Citizens in addition to the facility of Skilled Immigration: ID Check App of the Home Office which can downloaded from the Google Play and Apple Store.

-Cost of Skilled Worker Visa
+Home Office Fees of Skilled Worker Visa

 For up to 3 years visa £610